“Marriage is work.”

 14. Communicate with your spouse

-Something that’s lacking in a lot of marriages is communication.
+Something that’s lacking in most young marriages is communication.

 Learn how to communicate with your partner.